 If you’ve already paid your corporation tax for the period in which the R&D took place, you’ll receive a rebate.

 This is essentially a refund on the tax you’ve paid.

 This is a pretty common situation because companies can claim R&D Tax Credits up to two years after the fact.

 There is one other factor determining how you’ll receive your tax credits.

 That’s whether an R&D Tax Credits consultancy has optimised your financial position.

-Consultancies like GrantTree can use HMRC provisions like surrendering losses and enhancing expenditure, which harnesses your R&D expenditure to make your business artificially less profitable, or exchange some of your losses – if they’re generated because of R&D spending – for cash.
+Firms like GrantTree can use HMRC provisions like surrendering losses and enhancing expenditure, which harnesses your R&D expenditure to make your business artificially less profitable or exchange some of your losses – if they’re generated because of R&D spending – for cash.

 This is perfectly legal and provides several useful benefits.

 Let GrantTree optimise your windfall